DistributedCollective/SIPS/SIP-00XX.md

 Also, as new projects are introduced in the RSK ecosystem, more tokens will be listed in the Sovryn AMM, thus making more trades, creating more revenue from AMM fees.

 ## Proposed Initial Origins Revenue Distribution
-The revenue earned from origins is proposed to be divided as below:
+The revenue earned from Origins is proposed to be divided as below:

 - 20% of the revenue goes to SOV Stakers through Staking Reward
 - 10% of the revenue goes to buying OG from the AMM for Community Incentive Programs.